data-altinn-no/plugin-sjofart/README.md

 Plugin for integrations towards Sjøfartsdirektoratet

-## Adding support for new documents
+## Adding mapping for new documents
 When calling Sjøfartsdirektoratet's API for vessel data, it contains a collection of Document objects.
 These documents do not share the same format, meaning they can't be reasonably deserialised into a simple POCO.
 To manage this, a custom JsonConverter has been made [VesselDocumentConverter](src/Dan.Plugin.Sjofart/Converters/VesselDocumentConverter.cs).